rails/rails/guides/source/contributing_to_ruby_on_rails.md

 is the open source life.

 If it's been over a week, and you haven't heard anything, you might want to try and nudge things along.
-You can use the [rubyonrails-core discussion board](https://discuss.rubyonrails.org/c/rubyonrails-core) for this.
+You can use the *contributions* channel in the [Ruby on Rails Discord server](https://discord.gg/d8N68BCw49), or the [rubyonrails-core discussion board](https://discuss.rubyonrails.org/c/rubyonrails-core) for this.
 You can also leave another comment on the pull request.

 While you're waiting for feedback on your pull request, open up a few other pull requests and give someone else some!
 They'll appreciate it in